niwyj7/similar-sample-by-distance-policy/README.md

 This framework sits at the intersection of several mathematical areas.

-### 13.1 Probability and Statistics
+- Probability and Statistics

-- conditional law estimation,
-- empirical process approximation,
-- Bayesian shrinkage,
-- local nonparametric inference,
-- calibration,
-- uncertainty quantification.

-### 13.2 Stochastic Processes
+- Stochastic Processes

-- local stationarity,
-- temporal drift in the response mechanism,
-- forecast revision as a pathwise information process.

-### 13.3 Optimisation

-Although the estimator is primarily nonparametric, optimisation enters through:

-- metric design,
-- feature weighting,
-- neighbourhood hyperparameter selection,
-- walk-forward model selection,
-- bias-variance tradeoff control.
+- Optimisation

-### 13.4 Geometric Data Analysis
+- Geometric Data Analysis

-- whitening,
-- covariance-adjusted geometry,
-- local neighbourhood structure,
-- manifold-like clustering of weather states.

 ## 14. Why This Framework Is Research-Relevant